jistr/vim-nerdtree-tabs/README.md

 ### Autoopen on startup

 NERDTree will open automatically on GVim/MacVim startup.
+You can configure it to open on console Vim as well, but this is disabled by default.

 ## Configuration

-You can switch on/off some features of the plugin by setting global vars to 1 (that means on) or 0 (that means off).
-Here are the options and their default
+You can switch on/off some features of the plugin by setting global vars to 1 (that means on) or 0 (that means off) in your vimrc.
+Here are the options and their default values:
-values:

 * `let g:nerdtree_tabs_open_on_gui_startup = 1`
   Open NERDTree on gvim/macvim startup